fiveorbs/log/README.md

 ## Testing

-During testing PHP's `error_log` ini setting is set to a temporary file.
-To print the output to the console prepend the PHPUnit cli command with a specific env variable like the following:
+During testing, PHP's `error_log` ini setting is set to a temporary file.
+To print the output to the console, prepend a special env variable to the PHPUnit cli command, as follows:

     ECHO_LOG=1 phpunit